wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/configuration.md

 ### Example of a Manifest File

-Example of all fields that a manifest can contains.
+Example of all fields that a manifest can contain.
 The manifest file must be in JSON format and will be hosted in your environment.
 **Please note that comments are not valid in JSON files.**

 ```json